Knibb/OSproject2/README.md

 run ./oss for more detail on syntax and what each flag does.

+How to compile:

+for my Makefile you mush rm oss worker THEN run make to compile.
+Otherwise if it sees the exe files it won't compile new ones over the pre-existing ones.

 Difficulties:

 I couldn't get shared memory to work for the life of me until the very end.
 So I got to the point where shared memory was created and I could write to it if I wanted but timed out when I got to the point of getting worker to interact with it.
 I also deleted my oss.cpp file on accident which I hadn't backed up for quite some time so I lost a few days worth of work which really sucks but at least I learned a life leason.